 TIU: Writers that have influenced you?

 HT: I am a big fan of gothic horror, magical realism and science fiction.
-Gabriel Garcia Marquez, Washington Irving, Algernon Blackwood, Mary Shelley, Edgar Allan Poe, Angela Carter, Neil Gaiman, Ray Bradbury… hmmm mostly writers who’ve died?
-I guess I just don’t read many contemporary writers I know what I like from a certain set of eras and stick to them.
+Gabriel Garcia Marquez, Washington Irving, Algernon Blackwood, Mary Shelley, Edgar Allan Poe, Angela Carter, Neil Gaiman, Ray Bradbury… I guess I just don’t read many contemporary writers I know what I like from a certain set of eras and stick to them.
 To me it is important to separate a writer personally from their body of work.
 I might not have the same views as Kate Bush to pick an example but I really like her work.
 One Hundred Years of Solitude is my top novel I think, it is hard to pick just one.
 Peter Pan in Kensington Gardens was my favourite children’s book.
-I don’t read much fiction at the moment – I am usually reading case studies or researching topics that interest me and keep me up at night which is often along the lines of simulation hypothesis / the afterlife / forensic psychology and near death experiences.
-I’ve built virtual environments and elements sporadically over the last 18 years so I do follow a lot of VR / AI related publications and organisations.
-Even if the world as we know it is not simulated, the future for humans certainly contains robots and computers merging with organic material – and it will contain a lot more simulation and whilst that is the opposite of what I would personally choose for the world, it is happening and most writers in the field feel that the only thing we can do now is to make those simulations and virtual worlds as safe and comfortable as possible.
-Knowing the enemy is important so I follow these writers because I care about people and our unity as a whole as well as my children’s world and their children’s world.
-Simulated or not!
+I don’t read much fiction at the moment – I am usually reading case studies or researching topics that interest me and keep me up at night which is often along the lines of simulation hypothesis and forensics, (as I am looking to get into that as a study area)

 TIU: Other influences?

 HT: I certainly look up to anyone who is broadcasting or interviewing people without being partisan about it.
 Duncan Trussell and his Midnight Gospel episode “Mouse of Silver” was a catalyst to thinking oh you know maybe I should get back into interviews.
 I still have my music contacts but I didn’t want to go back into that I wanted to do something more meaningful.
 I am a fan of Lex Fridman he has consistently interviewed people as people despite the whole range of political and social ramifications that come with that.
+On the other end of the scale I love Amelia Dimoldenberg’s Chicken Shop Date.
 I like to present different views on This is Ulverston, sometimes opposing views and I obviously don’t agree with everything that is printed here.
-However it isn’t really the topics discussed that are at the heart of it – this is more of a social experiment if anything to see if I can build a catalogue of life stories from one geographical area.
-How many people will be featured?
-How will their lives change?
-Will I revisit them?
-I started this in January 2024 – will I be doing it in ten years time?
-Will someone rediscover it in a hundred years time?
-Imagine discovering a time capsule full of interviews from Ulverston people a century ago.
-Not just newspaper articles or quotes but proper conversations that took place.
-I think once I’ve built it up that it will be quite a useful resource.
-There was a news story recently about a message that had been found inside a lighthouse left by the previous keepers – that kind of thing always peaks my interest but it was just a record of who was there and what their jobs were.
-Important as a record yes but I want to know how they felt that day, who they loved, why they became lighthouse keepers… the very human side of it that often gets overlooked.
-If they had found a personal diary that would have been very exciting.
 I do this in long form for many reasons but trying to catch an authentic face to face conversation without influence over how everyone looks etc, is one of them and having to read something that is longer than the average internet offering is another.
 So many people are learning from a few sentences on a Tik Tok video now it is very unreal.
 Because society can be cruel it can create monsters so there is a tendency in people to downplay themselves, to dim their light in case they step out of whatever acceptable social level they find themselves in and are penalized for it but you can’t grow or nurture anyone else if you suppress your light – Rihanna wrote a song about it!
+These are the kind of people that influence me – the ones who get the bigger picture.

 TIU : Do you have any dream interview subjects?